 My Little Pony And Friends provides examples of:

 open/close all folders

-The Eighties: Perhaps a no-brainer, but in truth you will be hard pressed to find a more 80s show than this.
+- The '80s: Perhaps a no-brainer, but in truth you will be hard pressed to find a more 80s show than this.

-Title Theme Tune: The main show had one that encompassed all the properties showcased, and each show had their own specific theme tune that played as well.
-So this show sported no less than no less than five theme songs over the course of just one 65 episode season.
+- Title Theme Tune: The main show had one that encompassed all the properties showcased, and each show had their own specific theme tune that played as well.
+So this show sported no less than five theme songs over the course of just one 65 episode season.

 My Little Pony

 - '80s Hair: Both here and in the movie above for two female humans, and here for one male pony.
 Draggle's hair is this with some late '70s in her hair as well.
 To a lesser extent, Megan's little sister Molly also has '80s hair.
 Nightshade is a pony with an afro.

 - Adaptational Attractiveness: Often played straight in that the cartoon looked better than the source toys.
 Averted when compared to the original pilot, which had much sharper animation and the series simplified it (and often went Off-Model).

 - Adult Fear: The parents of Erebus' victims are naturally scared and fearful for their children.

 - Ancient Evil: